project-owner/Peppy.doc/Home.md

 [[https://github.com/project-owner/Peppy.doc/blob/master/images/peppy.png|alt=Peppy]]
 </p>
 ### What is Peppy?
 Peppy is the name of the application which was written in **P**ython language using **P**ygame library for **P**laying audio files and streams.
 It provides Graphical User Interface for audio players running in a headless mode.
 Pygame library provides audio playback functionality but its capabilities are pretty limited that's why Peppy doesn't play audio files/streams itself.
 Instead Peppy relies on functionality of existing popular audio players.
-Currently Peppy supports only 'mpd' audio player but it was designed in such a way that adding new player(s) should be pretty easy task.
+Currently Peppy supports only 'mpd' audio player but it was designed in such a way that adding new player(s) should be pretty easy.

 Currently Peppy has only Internet Radio functionality.
 In the future releases support for playing audio files and streams will be implemented.